wcygan/homelab/docs/data-platform/bootstrap/01-foundation.md

 # This test should validate:
 # - S3 storage operations with real data
-# - Hive Metastore connectivity and operations
+# - Nessie catalog connectivity and operations
 # - Iceberg table CRUD operations with real queries
 # - Backup and recovery procedures with real data
 # - Performance baselines for each component